official-umair-amjad/evaluations/sidvermas1234@gmail.com.md

 There’s room for improvement in schema unification (avoiding message table duplication), explicit multi-tenancy support, and more detailed operational strategy.
 However, the overall design is functional, consistent, and demonstrates good foundational thinking.

-Final Verdict: Score: 7.0 / 10 (Average Pass)
+Final Verdict: Score: 39 / 50 (Average Pass with 78%)